Subnodal/subUI/README.md

 ```

 ### Distributing on Windows
-Use `py -3` instead of `python3`, since the latter is generally for UNIX
+Use `py -3` instead of `python3`, since the latter is generally for UNIX-like
 systems.

 ### For Subnodalers only